Tiger-Du/tiger-du.github.io/typography.md

 In light of these questions, I decided to create a font that is intuitive enough that anyone can understand how each character is designed — and therefore anyone can reproduce.

-I call it Relatia, after _relationship_, and it's available here at FontStruct.
+I call it Relatia, after _relationship_, and it is available at FontStruct.

 Here is an example.